-Of course there was another important reason for the art of disguise.
+Of course, there was another important reason for the art of disguise.
 Houdini and Mackenberg were considered to be bitter enemies of the spiritualist and religious movements.
 They put a lot of people out of work.
 Some people have even speculated that Harry Houdini was 'murdered' with a punch to the stomach where he later died.
-They believe the spiritualists organised a 'hit' although this has never been proven, it is a conspiracy theory.
-When arriving to a new town, Mackenberg would take note of the type of clothing local ladies were wearing and dress accordingly so she would 'blend in' with the locals.
-She would observe their characteristics, the way they spoke, they mannerisms and created a character based on these observations (as seen above).
+They believe the spiritualists organized a 'hit' although this has never been proven, it is a conspiracy theory.
+When arriving at a new town, Mackenberg would take note of the type of clothing local ladies were wearing and dress accordingly so she would 'blend in' with the locals.
+She would observe their characteristics, the way they spoke, the mannerisms and she created a character based on these observations (as seen above).
 As a single lady, she not only had to worry about her safety from spiritualists, but also from the unwanted advancements of men.
 Houdini insisted she carry a gun with her to such events, which she refused.
-She was groped and propositioned on many occasion, but never married.
+She was groped and propositioned on many occasions, but never married.

 I never married, but I have received messages from 1,000 husbands and twice as many children in the world to come.
 Invariably they told me they were happy where they were, which was not entirely flattering to me.